ajsmith607/ajsmith/content/articles/wine-cube/index.md

 (This ability to code with a live preview and console is similar to how Hugo based websites are built using LiveReload.)

-Using OpenSCAD,I finally started making significant progress on my project, and I was also more naturally learning CAD in the process, exactly as I had hoped.
+Using OpenSCAD, I finally started making significant progress on my project, and I was also more naturally learning CAD in the process, exactly as I had hoped.

 ## Related